cybercore-co-ltd/AICity2022-Track3/README.md

 # ccaction
-This project is developed by Cybercore AI for human action recognition, behavior detection and abnormal behavior analysis.
+This project is developed by Cybercore AI for AI City Challenge 2022 Track 3.
 The project is based on the open source [mmaction2](https://github.com/open-mmlab/mmaction2)

 # Installation